Ignacy Posadzy: Communist Poland

-The work of Posadzy's life, the Society of Christ, came of age in 1950, when it was recognized in the Church and received its decretum laudis (decree of praise) from the Holy See.
+When, in 1958, he founded the Missionary Sisters of Christ the King, he registered the community with the authorities as an extension of a Felician convent at a time when new religious congregations could not be officially founded.
+In 1950 the Society of Christ, founded by Posadzy and Cardinal Hlond, received a decretum laudis (decree of praise) from the Holy See.
 In 1951, the General Chapter of the Society of Christ bestowed upon him the title of co-founder of the Society.
 Final approval of the Society of Christ was granted by the Holy See in 1964.
 Posadzy met with Pope Paul VI around this time.
 Soon afterward, in 1968, Posadzy retired from his role as Superior General of the Society of Christ.

 Missionary Sisters of Christ the King

 In 1958, following a suggestion that Cardinal Hlond had once given to him, he founded another religious order, the Missionary Sisters of Christ the King.
 The founding decree was signed on November 21, 1959, by the Archbishop of Poznań, Antoni Baraniak.
 The Missionary Sisters continue to serve Polish migrants around the world.